Writing Fiction: An Introduction

 Teaching methods

-Students do a writing exercise at home each week, and we usually start class with an encouraging and fun writing workshop, in which we examine a few of their pieces.
-I then give a brief lecture on an aspect of the fiction-writer's craft, and then we have a discussion, often based on a close reading of a set text.
-I explain the next week's writing exercise, and there's time for questions.
+Following a brief lecture on an aspect of the fiction-writer's craft, and we will have a discussion, often based on a close reading of a set text.
+The writing exercise for the next week will then be explained, and there's time for questions.

 Learning outcomes

-By the end of the course students can expect to:
+By the end of the course students will have been given the opportunity to have learnt how to:

 • understand the underlying concepts of fiction;